 Antimetabole examples resemble chiasmus examples as they are marked by the inversion of structure.
 In chiasmus, however, the words and phrases are not repeated.
 Generally, chiasmus and antimetabole are regarded by many critics as similar tools of rhetoric.

-Examples of Chiasmus in Literature
+Chiasmus Examples in Literature

 The use of chiasmus as a rhetorical device dates back to the ancient Greek and Roman civilizations.
 Its traces have been found in the ancient texts of Sanskrit and also in the ancient Chinese writings.
 Greeks, however, developed an unmatched inclination for this device and made it an essential part of the art of oration.